 Funky dog breath is a thing, and it’s here to stay.
 So, animal product and service providers love to create timeless content that helps pet owners best care for their canine companions and their… *drumroll*… canines.

-When I was commissioned to write this blog post for a2 Milk Company™, the purpose was simple: educate consumers.
+The purpose of this blog post for a2 Milk Company™, was simple: educate consumers.

 Testimonial evergreen content example: Better Batter